AnishC10/PPFI-DNA/README.md

 # Privacy Preserving Federated Inference for Genomic Analysis with Homomorphic Encryption

 ## Overview
-This work presents the first full framework linking fully homomorphic encryption with federated analytics, in the context of DNA nucleotide data.
+This work presents the first full framework linking **fully homomorphic encryption** with **federated analytics**, in the context of DNA nucleotide data.
 Users can train using the code in this repository, then perform inference.

 ##Usage
 The scripts and data provided in this repository allow viewers to replicate the findings found in our paper (preprint coming soon!).